Content accessibility isn’t just the responsibility of the design and production team. It’s everyone’s job.

 Change it to camel case and you get #CowboysUK.
 Aha!
 That makes more sense now.
 And the screen reader will say “Cowboys U.K.”

 Camel case is using capital letters at the start of each word, initial, or abbreviation.

 It’s all too easy to read it the unintended way.

-Most public school districts use ISD to represent independent school district.
-Whenever Plano ISD calls me, caller ID says it like a screen reader would as “Plano-ees-d.”
+Most public school districts use ISD to represent the independent school district.
+Whenever Plano ISD calls me, caller ID says it as a screen reader would as “Plano-ees-d.”
 Change it to PlanoISD and they’ll say “Plano I.S.D.”